Does it take time to adapt to wearing hearing aids?

 "The brain draws attention to any novel sounds.
 Someone with normal hearing who's used to hearing background noise all the time ignores it because it knows it's not of any interest, but for someone who hasn't the brain will draw attention to those sounds," explains Ms Davies.2

-If you believe you could benefit from a hearing device, or if you'd like to check your hearing in general, click here or call 1300 308 125 to request a FREE appointment with your local HEARINGLife clinic.
+If you believe you could benefit from a hearing device, or if you'd like to check your hearing in general, click here or call 1300 308 125 to request a no cost* appointment with your local HEARINGLife clinic.

 1University of Missouri, Hearing-Aid Intervention Helps Individuals Gradually Adjust to Devices.
 Accessed August 14, 2015.
 Available here.